Table of contents

 And, as the name implies when it comes to text editors, a WYSIWYG UI lets you see your content during an edit exactly as it will appear live on your site.
-Most WYSIWYG editors also use drag and drop functionality to allow you to quickly design a document without resorting to the background coding yourself.
+Most WYSIWYG editors also use drag-and-drop functionality to allow you to quickly design a document without resorting to background coding yourself.

-To help you out, in this article, we’ll be comparing two of the more popular WYSIWYG editors –Froala, number one in the G2 Grid for WYSIWYG editors, and Quill, an open-source competitor.
+We’ll be comparing two of the more popular WYSIWYG editors —Froala, number one in the G2 Grid for WYSIWYG Html Editor, and Quill, an open-source competitor.

 What are the features of a WYSIWYG HTML Editor?

 Froala v4.0 allows users to track changes against new or deleted text within the editor as well as various styling and formatting changes to the text, and images as well as tables.